St. Thomas program for underrepresented students celebrates graduates amid struggles with enrollment

 Colleges across the country have made efforts in recent years to recruit more low-income students and cover their tuition.
 In February, the University of Minnesota's Board of Regents approved the creation of a tuition-free program for students whose families make $50,000 or less annually.

-Dougherty has sought to serve 300 students annually but has yet to reach the mark.
+Dougherty has sought to serve 300 students yearly but has yet to reach the mark.
 A total of 168 students were enrolled this academic year, up from 107 in its inaugural 2017 class.

 Students of color make up 95% of Dougherty's enrollment, according to St. Thomas.